 Currently, I am a volunteer assistant tennis coach for the DIII MIT Women's Tennis Team.

-In my Masters, I played for the Cambridge University Women's Blues Squad and earned a Blue for defeating Oxford University in the annual varsity match.
+In my Masters, I played for the Cambridge University Women's Blues Varsity Squad, competed in the BUCS (British Universities and Colleges Sport) Championship, played at Wimbledon in a fixture against the All England Club, and earned a Blue for defeating Oxford University in the annual varsity match.

 In my undergraduate years, I was a Division-I athlete, participating in the Rutgers Women's Tennis Team as part of the Big East Conference.
 Over four years, I was voted Captain and MVP, compiled a 67-18 singles record and 62-24 doubles record, mostly all at 1st position.
 Highlights include being named an Academic All-American (third team), winning the 2011 National Arthur Ashe Award for Scholarship and Leadership, maintaining an undefeated singles record in home matches at Rutgers, and becoming nationally ranked in the U.S. for doubles.Here's an embarassing interview I did in college: